9/11 Birthdays Are Bittersweet [PHOTOS]

 The same friend that had given me the incredible art posters, had gone above and beyond and showered me with a basket of incredible gifts.
 She gave me a book on Astrology, ‘Carrie‘ by Stephen King, and Alanis Morissette’s ‘Jagged Little Pill‘ on CD.

-From the scream poster, to the horror novel and the sound of ‘You Oughtta Know’ ringing in my head, the irony of the gifts that she gave me sill haunts me.
+From the scream poster, to the horror novel, and the sound of ‘You Oughtta Know’ ringing in my head, the irony of the gifts that she gave me still haunt me.

 To further enhance the gravity of the day, I felt guilty.
 I had know about the Taliban and the trouble in Afghanistan.
 I had just represented that very country months before in a Model United Nations competition.
 One of the tasks we had been given was to write resolutions to solve social and environmental problems that affect our nation.
 I had written a resolution requesting that the UN use military forces to remove the warring factions, the Taliban for example, from our country.